nw2190/Arch_Install/README.md

 ## Uncomment to allow members of group wheel to execute any command
 # %wheel ALL=(ALL) ALL
 ```
+in the file which is opened by the `visudo` command.

 ## Configuring Graphical Environment